List of Stargirl characters: Rick Tyler / Hourman II

 In season two, Rick discovers Grundy lurking in the nearby forest and breaking into restaurants for food.
-Sympathizing with him, Rick leaves food for the zombie.
-However, Eclipso causes Rick to hallucinate Grundy killing a little girl before manipulating the former into attacking Matt and breaking the hourglass amulet, leading to Rick being arrested.
+Sympathizing with him, Rick leaves food for the zombie, but Eclipso causes Rick to hallucinate Grundy killing a little girl before manipulating the former into attacking Matt and breaking the hourglass amulet, leading to Rick being arrested.
 While in prison, he attempts to use his father's journal to rebuild the amulet.
-He's later released from prison after Pat tortures Matt into dropping the charges and helps the JSA in the final battle against Eclipso.
+He is later released from prison after Pat tortures Matt into dropping the charges and helps the JSA in the final battle against Eclipso.
 As Rick had a hard time repairing the hourglass amulet, he brought Solomon Grundy to help fight Eclipso who blasts a hole in him.
 Following Eclipso's defeat, Rick buries Solomon Grundy near an apple tree he planted as Shade states to him that Solomon Grundy has a habit of returning from the dead at the right place at the right time.

 In season three, Rick is trying to figure out Shade's cryptic message as he kept burying and unburying Solomon Grundy's body in different locations in Blue Valley.
 He is still working on getting his hourglass back to working at 100% since it would only allow him to access his powers for less than an hour.
 Rick later mentions to Beth that Matt has left Blue Valley for unknown reasons.
 Sylvester advised Rick to look at the limiter in the hourglass and advises him not to go past an hour as Rex had a limiter in that hourglass for a reason.
 Rick then removes the limiter to see what Sylvester meant.
 Testing himself in Ripped City, Rick finds that he has maintained his super-strength for more than an hour.
 He even had the super-strength when he helped Yolanda fight Cindy.
 Rick and Yolanda later lash out at Courtney when Cindy revealed that Courtney was seeing Cameron.
 When Beth causes a blackout in Blue Valley so that everyone can find the hidden cameras, Rick was starting to act tougher which causes Beth to be concerned.
 Before taking out the last camera when the blackout ends, Rick states to whoever is using them that they will find them.
 When a signal was found at the Mahkent family's house, Rick went on the offensive with Cameron before being subdued by him.
 After Bridget Chapel examined Rick, Beth tries to get Rick to take the hourglass off to no avail.
 He finally sees the folly of this side effect which he admits to his friends.
 During the fight against Icicle's family, Rick struggles to fight Cameron.
 Afterwards, Rick apologizes to Beth and her parents.

-10 years later, Rick is still a member of the JSA.
+Ten years later, Rick is still a member of the JSA.
 Shade even mentions about his upcoming marriage to Beth.